adobe/commerce-integration-starter-kit/README.md

 ### Install Commerce Eventing module (only required when running Adobe Commerce versions 2.4.4 or 2.4.5)
 Install Adobe I/O Events for Adobe Commerce module in your commerce instance following this [documentation](https://developer.adobe.com/commerce/extensibility/events/installation/)

-## Starter Kit first deploy & on-boarding
+## Starter Kit first deploy & onboarding
-Following the next steps you will be able to deploy for the first time the starter kit and onboard it.
-The process of on-boarding set up the needed events providers and registrations based on your selection.
+Following the next steps, you will deploy the starter kit and onboard it for the first time.
+The onboarding process sets up event providers and registrations based on your selection.

 ### Download the project
 - Download and unzip the project